kelseyoo14/beautiful-lines/README.md

 ## <a name="terms"></a>Terms
 ####Art Terminology
 Beautiful Lines' main focus is to be a study tool for artists - for artists to practice life and gesture drawing.
-In the art world, studying forms and other works of art are important for progression as an artist, and for developing skills and a good eye for recognizing colors, values, and lines.
+In the art world, studying forms and other works of art is important for progression as an artist, and for developing skills and a good eye for recognizing colors, values, shapes, and lines.
 The mind fills in gaps for what we see constantly, which blurs the line between what we think we see and the reality of what we are actually looking at.
 Beautiful Lines is a tool to make that practice easier.

 [Life or Figure Drawing] (https://en.wikipedia.org/wiki/Figure_drawing) - a drawing of the human form in any of its various shapes and postures.
 Simply put, practicing drawing the human form, inlcuding the body, face and the ever so complicated hands and feet.